Raven Rock State Park (The Overlook, Great Hikes, and More Things to Do!)

 You can paddle along the Cape Fear River and through the park’s rapids of Lanier Falls and Fish Traps.
 However, there’s no access point to Raven Rock State Park via boat.

-For more info about the official Cape Fear Canoe Trail runs for 56 miles and through parts of Raven Rock, check the Cape Fear River Adventures website.
+For more info about the official Cape Fear Canoe Trail, which runs for 56 miles and through parts of Raven Rock, check the Cape Fear River Adventures website.

 Picnicking

-There’s a pretty large picnic area at the parking lot just past the park’s main entrance.
+A large picnic area at the parking lot is just past the park’s main entrance.
 More than 25 tables and eight grills sit in a tree-covered area, with restrooms and water fountains nearby.

 Raven Rock’s picnic shelter has eight tables, with two accessible ones.
 Up to 50 people can be accommodated for gatherings.
-Reservations are strongly suggested by the park, due to the shelter’s popularity.
+The park strongly suggests reservations due to the shelter’s popularity.

 Camping

-Raven Rock State Park has a couple of locations for camping and most are inaccessible by vehicle.
-Amenities vary but all have a vault toilet and fire ring with grill.
+Raven Rock State Park has a couple of locations for camping, and most are inaccessible by vehicle.
+Amenities vary, but all have a vault toilet and a fire ring with a grill.

 Note: Camping is by reservation only.